SimoneRipamonti/Project/include/README.md

 # Functions
 It contains 3 different functions:

--the first one is related to the setting of the solver -the second and the third ones are used in the transport_decay.cpp file in order to set the linear system for the transport and decay problem
+-the first one is specific for setting the solver to a linear system -the second and the third ones are used in the transport_decay.cpp file in order to set the linear system for the transport and decay problem

 #Transport and decay functions